stmunees/emotion-detection/README.md

 # Emotion-Detection
 ## Detects Emotion on Video captured live via Webcam

-We are using Python 3.7.6 in this project.

 This project is an extension of [Martin Chobanyan's Project] (https://github.com/martin-chobanyan/emotion.git).
+The author has also explained the process in an [article] (https://towardsdatascience.com/training-an-emotion-detector-with-transfer-learning-91dea84adeed).

-I have removed all the inconsistencies and dependency issues from that project.
+In this we have removed any inconsistencies and dependency issues and also corrected few errors from that project.
 The hyper-parameters were also changed to produce a better model.

 This project detects between five ***emotions***, ***sad***, ***happy***, ***anger***, ***surprised***, and ***disgusted***.

-### installation
+### Installation

+We are using Python 3.7.6 in this project.

 Clone the repository